-WAMBS checklist in R (using brms)
+WAMBS R Tutorial (using brms)

 In this tutorial you follow the steps of the When-to-Worry-and-How-to-Avoid-the-Misuse-of-Bayesian-Statistics – checklist (the WAMBS-checklist).